Art of the My Little Pony: Friendship Is Magic fandom: Physical merchandise

 The vendor hall of BronyCon 2014 at the Baltimore Convention Center.

 Merchandise of My Little Pony fan art (colloquially called brony swag) is sold at vendor halls at brony conventions like Everfree Northwest or Ponyville Ciderfest.
 Types of commonly purchased merchandise include clothing items like T-shirts, socks, and backpacks, as well as commissioned artwork, physical prints, and posters.
 Other common merchandise forms include figurines, plushies, accessories like mousepads and glassware, lunchboxes, stickers, DVDs, and games.

-Artificial intelligence art

-An AI-generated image of a My Little Pony character.
+Clop